joshmorgan1000/UTKH/README.md

 ## Conclusion <a href="#conclusion"></a>

-The Universal Theory of Kinetic Harmonics (UTKH) represents a bold step toward unifying our understanding of the universe.
-By positioning resonance and motion as the foundations of physical reality, UTKH offers a framework that connects light, mass, gravity, and quantum phenomena.
-This theory challenges existing paradigms while inviting collaboration and exploration to validate its predictions and implications.

----

-### Summary of UTKH <a href="#summary-of-utkh"></a>

 UTKH is built on two core principles:
 1. **Kinetic Motion:** Everything in the universe arises from motion.
 Light, mass, and energy are manifestations of multidimensional energy flows.
 2. **Harmonic Resonance:** Stable systems form through resonance, where energy flows align into predictable patterns, giving rise to phenomena such as gravity, mass, and quantum behavior.